Ogkagho/Ogkagho.github.io/README.md

 This repository is built step by step in the tutorial.

-It now includes stps for Github!
+It now includes steps for Github!